Therapy For Paranoid Personality Disorder: Effective Mental Health Techniques As Treatment

 Dialectical behavior therapy

 Dialectical behavior therapy, often abbreviated to DBT, focuses on four key skill areas: mindfulness, emotion control, interpersonal effectiveness, and distress tolerance.
-The main goals of DBT include helping a person understand themselves better and increasing general coping skills through higher levels of awareness and behavioral intervention.
+The main goals of DBT include helping people understand themselves better and increasing general coping skills through higher levels of awareness and behavioral intervention.

 DBT can work to address specific symptoms of PPD.
 Paranoia is a form of emotional dysregulation, so learning more emotional stabilization skills can be beneficial.